Rapid stellar and binary population synthesis with COMPAS: methods paper II: Mass transfer

 \subsection{White Dwarf accretors}

 Accretion onto a white dwarf (WD) now follows the recipes summarised in this section.
-The treatment of WD accretion depends on the composition of the accreted material (hydrogen-rich or helium rich --- the latter includes naked helium stars and helium white dwarf donors), the accreting white dwarf (helium WD, carbon-oxygen WD, oxygen-neon WD), and the accretion rate, leading to different mass accretion efficiencies $\eta \equiv |\dot{M}_\mathrm{accretor}|/|\dot{M}_\mathrm{donor}|$.
+The treatment of WD accretion depends on the composition of the accreted material (hydrogen-rich or helium rich --- the latter includes naked helium stars and helium WD donors), the accreting WD (helium WD, carbon-oxygen WD, oxygen-neon WD), and the accretion rate, leading to different mass accretion efficiencies $\eta \equiv |\dot{M}_\mathrm{accretor}|/|\dot{M}_\mathrm{donor}|$.

 For accreting helium WDs, we follow the StarTrack \citep{Belczynski:2008} implementation.
 Hydrogen-rich material is lost in flashes ($\eta=0$) if the mass transfer rate from the donor is less than or equal to $\dot{M}_{\rm crit1}$, given in Eq.~(60) of \citet{Belczynski:2008}.
 For higher mass accretion rates, we assume accumulation and complete material retention ($\eta=1$), leading to a common-envelope episode for giant donors and a merger for non-giant donors \citep{Belczynski:2008}.
 Meanwhile, the accretion of helium-rich material always has $\eta=1$.
 In this case, if the mass accretion rate exceeds $\dot{M}_{\rm crit2} = 2 \times 10^{-8}$ M$_\odot$ yr$^{-1}$ (defined in Section 5.7.1 of \citealt{Belczynski:2008}), we assume that the accreted material ignites in a helium flash once the conditions on the mass accretion rate specified in Eq.~(61) of \citet{Belczynski:2008} are fulfilled and the total WD mass exceeds $0.35$ M$_\odot$; this lifts the degeneracy and allows the WD to evolve as a helium main sequence star.
 On the other hand, if the mass accretion rate is below $\dot{M}_{\rm crit2}$, a type Ia-like supernova occurs once the WD's mass reaches the sub-Chandrasekhar threshold given in Eq.~(62) of \citet{Belczynski:2008}.